AdobeDocs/experience-manager-65.en/help/sites-authoring/author-environment-tools.md

 ![screen_shot_2018-03-22at154521](assets/screen_shot_2018-03-22at154521.png)

 * Once a resource is selected, the **Select** button at the upper-right of the dialogue becomes active.
 Click or tap to confirm the selection or **Cancel** to abort.
 * If the context allows for the selection of multiple resources, selecting a resource also activates the **Select** button, but also adds a count of the number of selected resources to the upper-right of the window.
-Click the **X** next to the number to deselect all.
+Click **X** next to the number to deselect all.
 * When you navigate through the tree, your location is reflected in the breadcrumbs at the top of the dialog.
 These breadcrumbs can also be used to quickly jump within the resource hierarchy.
-* At any time you can use the search field at the top of the dialogue.
+* At any time, you can use the search field at the top of the dialogue.
 Click the **X** in the search field to clear the search.
 * To narrow your search, you can reveal the filter options and filter your results based on a certain path.

   ![ateat-21](assets/ateat-21.png)